The space of traces in symmetric monoidal infinity categories: Modelling symmetric monoidal

 \subsection{Complete Segal spaces}

 \begin{nrem} We let $\Cat_1$ denote the $1$-category of $1$-categories.
-It admits a functor to the \icat\ of \icats\ $N:\Cat_1 \to \Cati$; in the quasicategory model this sends a category to its nerve.
-Write $\cc{Cat}_1 \subset \Cati$ for the essential image of $N$; we will think of this as the \icat\ of $1$-categories.
-This in fact is rather a $(2,1)$-category then an $(\infty,1)$-category: the hom-spaces of $\cc{Cat}_1$ are the $1$-groupoids of $1$-functors and natural isomorphisms:
+It admits a functor to the \icat\ of \icats\ $\Cat_1 \to \Cati$; in the quasicategory model this sends a category to its nerve.
+Write $\cc{Cat}_1 \subset \Cati$ for the essential image of the inclusion.
+We will think of this as the \icat\ of $1$-categories.
+This in fact is also a $(2,1)$-category: the hom-spaces of $\cc{Cat}_1$ are the $1$-groupoids of $1$-functors and natural isomorphisms:

 The inclusion $\cc{Cat}_1 \to \Cati$ has a left-adjoint, the homotopy-category functor

 and in this sense $\cc{Cat}_1$ is a localisation of $\Cati$. \end{nrem}